Atlanta Nabisco Bakery To Close After 80 Years, Cutting 400 Jobs

 The closures of the Atlanta and Fair Lawn bakeries will proceed in a phased approach, and production is expected to cease at both sites this summer.
 Though details of manufacturing transition plans are still being finalized, production from Atlanta and Fair Lawn will shift to other Mondelēz owned-and-operated bakeries in the U.S. and U.S.-based external manufacturing.
 As part of this, the Oreo manufacturing “Line of the Future” and Oreo cookie grind production currently in Fair Lawn will be moved to the company’s biscuit bakery in Richmond, VA.

 Mondelēz International has a significant business presence in the United States, which is the largest market for the company globally, including in its global headquarters in Chicago, Illinois and its North American headquarters in East Hanover, New Jersey.
 The company remains committed to the United States, as well as to robust U.S. biscuit manufacturing.
-No U.S. jobs will go to Mexico related to these two closures and U.S. biscuit production levels will be maintained.MORE: 'This Pillow Fight Just Got Very Real:' Parkland Survivor David Hogg Starting Pillow Company To Rival MyPillow CEO Mike Lindell
+No U.S. jobs will go to Mexico related to these two closures and U.S. biscuit production levels will be maintained.MORE: Tampa Mayor Suggests People Wear Masks During Super Bowl Celebrations